-The WebKit is an open-source rendering engine and was made for Linux.
-It has been modified the Apple to support mac and windows too.
+WebKit is an open-source rendering engine and was made for Linux.
+It has been modified the Apple to support Mac and Windows too.

 The network layer is responsible for security and communication on the internet.
 It is also used for HTTP requests and to cache the documents retrieved in order to reduce network traffic.